 How to Reheat Fries in a Frying Pan

 - Heat two tablespoons of oil in a nonstick pan (canola or vegetable oil is best) over medium heat until the oil starts to simmer.

 - Throw the leftover fries in the pan and spread them out evenly, cooking for about one minute.
 They should sizzle.

 - Stir with the spatula and flip, heating the second side for an additional 30 seconds.

 If McDonald’s isn’t on your drive home, you may be wondering how to heat up your Five Guys fries, In-N-Out fries, or Chick-fil-A fries.
 The good news: You can reheat all of these fries with the same steps as the McDonald’s fries!

 When it comes to deciding how to reheat cheese fries or how to reheat carne asada fries, Rada says if you’re heating up fries that have fresh or day-old toppings, you should definitely stick to the oven, which is always more reliable for an even temperature, explains Rada.

-Fried-food lovers: Now that you know the experts secrets to making day-old fries come alive, you’ll never have to serve soggy French fries again.
+Fried-food lovers: Now that you know the experts secrets to making day-old fries come alive, you’ll never have to serve soggy fries again.

 Whether you're looking to sleep better, have less anxiety, get pain relief or simply unwind the mind, these award-winning CBD Gummies from Sky Wellness do just the trick!
 Available in a variety of flavors, don't miss this special BOGO offer.
 Learn more at SkyWellness.com.